A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Despite employing a range of computational methods - from hand designed model-based reasoning systems to model-free learning systems - autonomous agents depend upon the availability of accurate models of the environment during design time \cite{langley2020open}.
+Despite employing a range of computational methods - from hand-designed model-based reasoning systems to model-free learning systems - autonomous agents depend upon the availability of accurate models of the environment during design time \citep{langley2020open}.
 While model-based reasoning agents (e.g., planning) encode the models explicitly, model-free learning agents (e.g., reinforcement learning) learn action selection based on these models (available via simulations).
-This assumption of a closed world is unlikely to hold when the agents are deployed in real world environments.
+This assumption of a closed world is unlikely to hold when the agents are deployed in real-world environments.
 Either because the real world was not correctly understood to develop the models or because the real world evolves.
-Agents that can robustly handle open worlds - environments that may change while the agent is operational - has been recently proposed as a challenge for intelligent system design \cite{langley2020open, AI_for_openworlds_2022}.
+Agents that can robustly handle open worlds - environments that may change while the agent is operational - have been recently proposed as a challenge for intelligent system design \citep{langley2020open, AI_for_openworlds_2022}.

-This paper introduces HYDRA - a domain-independent framework for implementing agents that are \emph{novelty-aware} - i.e they can detect, characterize and accomodate novelties during performance.
+This paper introduces HYDRA - a domain-independent framework for implementing agents that are \emph{novelty-aware} - i.e. they can detect, characterize, and accommodate novelties during performance.
 HYDRA is built upon model-based reasoning and exploits the explicit and compositional nature of knowledge implemented in such systems.
 HYDRA frames learning as a volitional meta-reasoning activity that monitors the agent's own behavior, identifies an opportunity when it diverges from what is expected, and adapts the models that underlie action reasoning.
-The framework leverages a wide gamut of computational methods including continuous domain planning, classical and deep learning, heuristics search, diagnosis and repair, etc. HYDRA contributes to the growing instances of integrated intelligent systems that employ a variety of intelligent algorithms in a single, end-to-end architecture that demonstrates complex behavior.
+The framework leverages a wide array of computational methods including continuous domain planning, classical and deep learning, heuristics search, diagnosis, and repair.
+HYDRA contributes to the growing instances of integrated intelligent systems that employ a variety of intelligent algorithms in a single, end-to-end architecture that demonstrates complex behavior.